indexmod/archive/qa.md

 **Why some of the articles are published without content (as template)?**

 In 2018, Indexmod blockchainpedia has moved from the Google hosting to the own one based on Jekyll and Github Pages.
-Some of the articles in the status of “claimed for creation” are staying for several years.
+Some of the articles are staying for several years in the status of “claimed for creation”.
 You can continue to edit such an article right now.